Duration: 1 year full time or 2 years part time

-Assessment of module work and practical computing, laboratory and fieldwork evaluates critical understanding of the environmental science taught, and mastery of producing quality assured data, and its analysis, interpretation, presentation and reporting.
+Assessment of module and case study work and of practical computing, laboratory and fieldwork skills evaluates your critical understanding of the environmental science taught, and mastery of producing quality assured data, and its analysis, interpretation, presentation and reporting.

-Assessment also reflects the ability to work independently and in teams, and to learn during study visits.
+Assessment also reflects your ability to work independently and in teams, and to apply what you learn during the case studies and study visits.

-Assessment of research projects is based on the ability to manage and report on an original piece of independent scientific work.
+Assessment of research projects is based on your ability to manage, report on and present an original piece of independent scientific work.

-Biology, Chemistry, Earth Science, Ecology, Environmental Science, Engineering, Marine or Physical Science.
+UK Bachelor honours degree or equivalent in any of the following subjects: Biology, Chemistry, Earth Science, Ecology, Environmental Science, Environmental Engineering, Geography, Geology, Marine Science, and Physical Science.

 English language requirements